15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 16. 🌳 Vondelpark: Springtime Strolls & Open Skies

 From there, we walked to Vondelpark, Amsterdam’s largest and most popular park.
 It’s big, relaxed, and full of life like a local version of Central Park but with more bikes and fewer rules.
 The whole place felt alive as the sun was shining.
-People were lounging on the grass, walking their dogs, riding bikes, playing music, or just enjoying the sunshine.

 17. 🕊️ Begijnhof: Amsterdam’s Hidden Sanctuary